Wheat allergy

 Wheat allergy is an allergy to wheat that typically presents as a food allergy, but can also be a contact allergy resulting from occupational exposure.
 The exact mechanism of this allergy is not yet clear.
 Wheat allergy may be immunoglobulin E-mediated or not, and may involve a mast cell response.
 Wheat allergy is rare—its prevalence in adults was estimated to be 0.21% in a 2012 study in Japan.

 Wheat allergy may be a misnomer.
 There are many allergenic components in wheat (for example: serine protease inhibitors, glutelins and prolamins), with different responses attributed to different components.
 Twenty-seven potential wheat allergens have been identified.

 The allergy, or allergies, are often caused by reactions to the storage proteins present in a wheat seed.
 While many reactions are caused by wheat proteins, allergenic components are also present in other biochemical forms.
 The most severe response is wheat-dependent exercise-induced anaphylaxis (WDEIA).
 WDEIA is attributed to an omega gliadin, which happens to be a relative of the protein that causes celiac disease.
 Symptoms include nausea, urticaria, and atopy.

 Gluten sensitivity and Coeliac disease are two different diseases; however, the management is similar.
+Wheat allergy is a distinct gluten-related disorder with immunological mechanisms, diagnostic criteria, and management strategies that differ from those of celiac disease and non-celiac gluten sensitivity.
 Management of wheat allergy consists of complete withdrawal of any food containing wheat or other gluten-containing cereals.